Pupil Premium - Holton le Clay Schools

 Currently 16% of students at Holton le Clay Junior School are eligible for Pupil Premium.

-Currently 15% of pupils at Holton le Clay Infant School are eligible for Pupil Premium
+Currently 14% of pupils at Holton le Clay Infant School are eligible for Pupil Premium (including FSM SC and Ever 6)

 Is there an issue with eligible pupils not applying for FSM?